zachbogart/ML4/index.Rmd

 ## *ML4* is for learning ML

 *ML4* is a collection of resources to help you learn about machine learning.
-I made this as a way to collect resources I have used into one place.
-I hope you find them useful.
+It includes everything from textbooks on theory to links to cool demos.
+I made this so I could have my own go-to list of great ML resources.
+I hope you find it useful.

 To put it simply, ***ML4* is for learning ML.**